Ege Demirci

 PhD Student at University of California, Santa Barbara - Computer Science

-I am a second year PhD student in Computer Science at the University of California, Santa Barbara, conducting research in the DYNAMO Lab under the supervision of Dr. Ambuj Singh.
-My work mainly focuses on machine learning for graph-structured data, with emphasis on symmetry/equivariance and representation learning, designing symmetry-preserving, physics-aware systems that learn expressive, data-efficient graph representations.
-In my first-year, I built an equivariant model for flow prediction and structure inference in critical infrastructure networks, integrating physical constraints to improve accuracy and robustness.
+I am a second-year PhD student in Computer Science at the University of California, Santa Barbara, conducting research in the DYNAMO Lab under the supervision of Dr. Ambuj Singh.

 I graduated as valedictorian in June 2024 from Sabanci University with a B.Sc. in Computer Science and Engineering.
-For three years, I worked as a research assistant at VRL Lab, where we investigated human behaviors and societal patterns by integrating both online and offline data, under the supervision of Dr. Onur Varol.
+For three years, I worked as a research assistant at VRL Lab under the supervision of Dr. Onur Varol, where I used network science to analyze misinformation campaigns during the 2023 Turkish elections.
+In my final year, I collaborated with Mars Athletic, where I applied causal inference techniques to model habit formation mechanisms from large-scale behavioral data (IC2S2 2025).

 research interests

-My research interests can be summarized with few keywords:
+My current research interests can be summarized with few keywords:

 • Machine Learning on Graphs: Developing and applying machine learning techniques to graph-structured data to gain insights into networked systems.